esl/bryan_cb_sf_2020_talk/readme.md

 2. Start the booking process from scratch.
 3. Decline the Aer Lingus loyalty scheme 😱.
 4. Use the same name, email, and credit card.
-5. On the second attempt, the booking succeeded.
+5. On the second attempt, the booking succeeds.
 6. Nervously await booking confirmation.

 ---